onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 ### Call Depth Attack (deprecated)

 As of the [EIP 150](https://github.com/ethereum/EIPs/issues/150) hardfork, call depth attacks are no longer relevant<sup><a href='http://ethereum.stackexchange.com/questions/9398/how-does-eip-150-change-the-call-depth-attack'>\*</a></sup> (all gas would be consumed well before reaching the 1024 call depth limit).

+## Other Vulnerabilities

+The [Smart Contract Weakness Classification Registry](https://smartcontractsecurity.github.io/SWC-registry/) offers a complete and up-to-date catalogue of known smart contract vulnerabilities and anti-patterns along with real-world examples.
+Browsing the registry is a good way of keeping up-to-date with the latest attacks.